top of page

 Hiking to the Owl Panel

-The trailhead is located along Kane Creek Road at coordinates 38.524089, -109.601683.
-This is the trailhead for both the Hymasa foot trail and the Cliffhanger 4x4 Road.
-Parking is not permitted at the trailhead, but there are several pull off areas along Kane Creek Road with the closest being 0.1 miles past the trailhead near coordinates 38.523556, -109.602784.
-Once you're at the trailhead you can either begin hiking the signed Hymasa Trail to the left or proceed down the signed 4x4 road straight ahead.
-For this article we'll focus on starting along the Hymasa Trail, but it doesn't matter which way you go.
-The Hymasa Trail eventually runs into the 4x4 road and then continues as one trail from there.
-From the Hymasa Trailhead, follow the well traveled trail for about 0.2 miles at which point you'll have the view in the photo below to your left.
+Hikers can find the trailhead along Kane Creek Road at coordinates 38.524089, -109.601683, serving both the Hymasa foot trail and the Cliffhanger 4x4 Road.
+Parking isn't allowed at the trailhead, but there are several pull-off spots along Kane Creek Road.
+The nearest one is located 0.1 miles past the trailhead at coordinates 38.523556, -109.602784.
+At the trailhead, you have the option to start hiking the signed Hymasa Trail to the left or proceed down the signed 4x4 road straight ahead.
+These two paths eventually converge, so it doesn't matter which you choose to start from.
+If opting for the well-trodden Hymasa Trail, at 0.2 miles you'll reach the viewpoint shown in the photo below.

-If you have binoculars, use your camera's zoom, or have really good eyesight you'll be able to see the Owl Panel from here.
-It's located about halfway along a ledge to the left of the proto-arch.
-About 0.2 miles after this the Hymasa Trail and Cliffhanger 4x4 Road meet wheres you'll hang a left.
-Shortly thereafter you'll cross Kane Creek, which even in springtime is usually fairly dry.
-After passing through a green metal gate you'll come to a junction with the Captain Ahab 4x4 road where you'll hang a right and continue along the Cliffhanger 4x4 Road.
-At the second turn in the road after the junction you should have the view in the photo below.
+Those who carry binoculars or use the zoom on their camera will be able to locate the Owl Panel from the viewpoint, albeit from quite a distance.
+It's located along a ledge about 50 feet to the left of a proto-arch.
+About 0.2 miles beyond the viewpoint, where the Hymasa Trail intersects with the Cliffhanger 4x4 Road, hikers will veer left.
+Shortly after, you'll traverse Kane Creek, typically dry even in springtime.
+After passing through a green metal gate, you'll encounter a junction with the Captain Ahab 4x4 road.
+Here, take a right to proceed along the signed Cliffhanger 4x4 Road.
+Upon reaching the second bend after the junction, you should encounter the view in the photo below.

-The Owl Panel features a life-sized anthropomorphic figure with no arms, several sheep, two interesting bird-like depictions, and the owl, which measures about two feet tall by a foot wide.
+The Owl Panel showcases a life-sized anthropomorphic figure devoid of arms, alongside several sheep, two intriguing bird-like depictions, and an owl measuring approximately two feet in height by a foot in width.

 Below is a close up of the bird-like figure located below the owl.